How much power does an RV AC use? A guide to RV air conditioners’ power usage

 FLA stands for Full Load Amps, and in this case, refers to the maximum amount of current that the air conditioner’s fan uses when providing the maximum output.
 For example, in the image above, you can see that the manufacturer specifies 3.4 Amps as the fan motor FLA.

-Total Amp Draw (Amps) = 12.2 Amps + 3.4 Amps
+Potential Running Amps = 12.2 Amps + 3.4 Amps

-Power (Watts) = 15.6 Amps x 115 Volts
+Potential Running Watts = 15.6 Amps x 115 Volts

-Power (Watts) = 1794 Watts
+Potential Running Watts = 1794 Watts

 According to these calculations, the air conditioner in our example should at most use 1794 Watts of power under full load.

-What we’ve just calculated is the “continuous” power usage of the unit, which is the amount of power it uses in its steady state of operation.
-However, as previously mentioned, when the unit is initially turned on, it will draw a higher amount of power.
+Now, what we’ve just calculated is the “continuous” power usage of the unit, which is the amount of power it uses in its steady state of operation.

 This amount of power that the RV AC uses when starting up can also be calculated using the Voltage rating of the unit (115 Volts) and the Surge Current specified by the manufacturer: